RCasatta/LiquiDEX/README.md

 ## Test on Liquid Mainnet

+TODO: replace example with a blinded one (which has interface changes).

 In the following example performed on Liquid Mainnet, the Maker propose a trade offering 4.99 USDT in exchange of 0.05 Atomic Swap pints.